 "I'm passionate about opportunities to blend medicine and economics," he said.
 "Each one informs the other in critical ways.
 First, I want patients to get treatments that work.
 And if there are treatments that work equally well, I want them to get the most cost-effective care.
 Cancer is so costly, and a lot of treatments offer patients very little, either in terms of survival or quality of life.
 We need to be wise stewards of our resources."

 The adage "an ounce of prevention is worth a pound of cure" definitely holds true for cancer.
 Though effective screening tests exist for many types of cancer-allowing disease to be detected at its earliest, most curable stage-such measures remain underused.
-A Cancer Prevention Clinic opened its doors at the Seattle Cancer Care Alliance in 2006.
+A Cancer Prevention Clinic opened its doors at the Fred Hutchinson Cancer Center in 2006.

 With Ramsey at the helm until 2010, the clinic helps patients accurately assess and reduce their risk of cancer.
 The first of its kind in the region, the program offers physical exams, genetic counseling, same-day screening tests and risk-reduction services like nutrition and exercise counseling.